the-fearless-knight/mass/README.md

 * Bruteforces subdomains via the 'subdomains-top1million-5000.txt' in Seclists (Change it if needed)
 * Doesn't rely on public data, but rather interacts with the target

+# What will you need:
+* python3, fping and amass (since this is just a wrapper, not a full program)

 # What will be updated:
 The port input() function